Arlo Pro 2 Review 2021

 Installing the Arlo Pro 2 is super easy (especially if you choose the wire-free, battery-powered route).
 It’s pretty much a plug-and-play system.
 To set up an account, you’ll need to download the Arlo smartphone app.

 Once you’ve created your account, check to make sure the base station is powered up and connected to your router—look for the little green LED lights for confirmation.

-It’s worth noting that this restricts your base station to a location within hardwire range of your router.
+It’s worth noting that your base station has to be within spitting distance of your internet router.
+(Or rather, within Ethernet distance.)
 Our router happens to be down in an unfinished basement, so it’s not in an ideal location.

 Syncing your Arlo system with your account is pretty easy, Choose “Add Device” in your Arlo app, and your base station should automatically connect to your account and show up in the app.